luisbeqja/IntesaToActual/README.md

 # Intesa to Actual

-A simple tool to convert Intesa SanPaolo bank CSV exports into a format compatible with [Actual Budget](https://actualbudget.org).
+A simple tool to convert Intesa SanPaolo bank CSV/XLSX exports into a format compatible with [Actual Budget](https://actualbudget.org).

 ## Features

 - Web UI with drag-and-drop file upload
+- Supports both CSV and XLSX file formats
 - Automatic column mapping from Italian to English
 - Instant download of converted file
 - CLI support for batch processing